ezzing/3DLayout-documentation/1-Introduction.md

 Anyways, these shortcuts will be displayed on a widget, so you can consult them when necessary.

 <img class="w100px" src="./layout-doc-imgs/subarea/move-subarea-widget.png" alt="Move subarea shortcuts widget" />

+> For users with Mac operating system, Ctrl key in shortcuts will be disabled using the Command key instead (⌘).

 <div class="page-break"></div>